What Is Identity Management? (With Examples of IAM)

 - Readily Available to Small Businesses: Enterprise customers are often familiar with having to implement IAM on-premise through expensive hardware and software.
 Cloud IAM makes deploying identity-based authentication and simple, cost-effective, and accessible for businesses on a budget.

 - Leverage Dedicated Expertise: Cloud providers of specialty services will typically staff experts in that area for consulting, customer support, and management.
 This means that you don’t have to field a team of experts yourself and reinvent the wheel.

-- Dedicated Security and Compliance: Cloud providers will often tailor their offerings to meet the needs of specific compliance in industries like healthcare, federal cloud provision, or DoD contracting.
+- Dedicated Security and Compliance: Cloud providers will often tailor their offerings to meet the needs of specific compliance in industries like healthcare (HIPAA), federal cloud provision (FedRAMP, NIST 800-53, FISMA), or DoD contracting (NIST 800-171, CMMC).
+That’s including general regulations or frameworks like SOC 2 or GDPR.
 That means that you can plug in specific IAM cloud services trusting that they meet regulatory requirements.

 - Biometrics: Cloud platforms can additionally field more advanced features as services that you can add or remove as you see fit.
 Integrations with biometric capabilities can open higher levels of security through markets like fingerprints or facial scans, especially at endpoint devices like smartphones and tablets.

 - Multi-Factor Authentication: Like biometrics, MFA can increase IAM security while serving as a more secure identity-based authentication form.
 A cloud IAM solution can implement and roll out secure MFA capabilities for your system without requiring you to adopt expensive hardware and internal IT infrastructure.